Home

 Recent events

 Conference.
 Wild Tails: the Value of Story-telling and other Quality Interpretation in Wildlife Tourism.
-Hastings Point, NSW 5-7 November 2024 Report available soon
+Hastings Point, NSW 5-7 November 2024 * Downloadable Report now available *

 Wildlife Tourism workshop associated with Indonesia/Australia Geofest, Sydney, July 2024